luke-cbs/note-vault/Docker/Core/1 - Basics.md

 docker container run --name {container_name} -dt -p 80:80 {image_id_or_name}
 ```

+To delte a container when it stops running use the flag `--rm`.

 **NOTE -** By passing *`-dt`*  you would be running the docker container in detached mode.

 ##### Port breakdown